sheriff4000/ML-classification/README.md

 - Pre-pruning (using a 80/10/10 split, although the 10 for the validation set is not used)
 - Post-pruning (using a 80/10/10 split)

+The report for this project can be found in [report.pdf](report.pdf)

 ## Dependencies

 It is suggested to setup a Python 3.10 virtual environment to run the code.